 What’s ‘honest’ here?
 First, they don’t use additives, colouring and preservatives at all; only pure ingredients from vegetables make up the dishes.
 Second, the Russian owner, Natasha (who now speaks fluent Hungarian) already had a bistro nearby.
 Nearly everyone in Budapest has heard about ‘that great Russian restaurant’ then suddenly she closed it.
 As she explained in a farewell video, the decision was made purely for her to stay true to her guests, since in recent years Natasha has transitioned to a vegan lifestyle.
 The whole staff shares such a peaceful, honest attitude, and this creates a very nice and friendly atmosphere at the new place.

-Basically, Matrjoska Kroshka is a take-away place (with eco-friendly packages of course) with veggie burgers, soup and pelmenyi (Russian stuffed pasta) on the menu, but to the delight of the people of Budapest, it has kept the fine dining style and offers degustation dinners on Fridays and Saturdays.
-What’s more, you will find freshly baked homemade bread here every Wednesday.
+Basically, Matrjoska Kroshka is a take-away place (with eco-friendly packages of course) with veggie burgers, soup and pelmenyi (Russian stuffed pasta) and you will find freshly baked homemade bread here every Wednesday.